shayneobrien/coreference-resolution/README.md

 # Why Corefence Resolution is Hard

-Coref is hard because entities can be very long and coreferent entities can occur extremely far away from one another.
+Entities can be very long and coreferent entities can occur extremely far away from one another.
 A greedy system would compute every possible span (sequence) of tokens and then compare it to every possible span that came before it.
 This makes the complexity of the problem O(T<sup>4</sup>), where T is the document length.
 For a 100 word document this would be 100 million possible options and for the longest document in our dataset, this equates to almost one quadrillion possible combinations.

 If this does not make it concrete, imagine that we had the sentence ```Arya Stark walks her direwolf, Nymeria.``` Here we have three entities: ```Arya Stark```, ```her```, and ```Nymeria```.
 As a native speaker of English it should be trivial to tell that ```her``` refers to ```Arya Stark```.
 But to a machine with no knowledge, how should it know that ```Arya``` and ```Stark``` should be a single entity rather than two separate ones, that ```Nymeria``` does not refer back to ```her``` even though they are arguably related, or even that that ```Arya Stark walks her direwolf, Nymeria``` is not just one big entity in and of itself?